Skip sidebar anchor links

 No, many corporations end up paying little or no state income taxes.

-What are tax credits and how do they affect the state budget?
+What are tax credits, and how do they affect the state budget?

 A tax credit reduces the amount of taxes owed on a dollar-for-dollar basis – a $400 tax credit can wipe out a $400 tax bill.
-Arizona individual and corporate taxpayers reduced their 2019 tax bills by $841 million through the use of tax credits.

 Tax credits lack the basic accountability and control of state spending.
 Unlike agency budgets that must be approved by the legislature every year, tax credits are reviewed only once every five years.
 Even after a review that shows questionable results, active tax credits without sunset dates remain unless a bill to repeal them passes with a two-thirds vote in both the House and Senate.
 While state spending cannot exceed the amounts approved by the legislature each year, very few tax credits have any limit.
 In addition, state legislators do not know what the revenue impact of tax credits on state revenues will be until after the credits have been used to reduce taxes paid.

 Legislation passed in 2017 and revised in 2021 requires the Department of Revenue to identify tax credits that have been unclaimed for three consecutive years and begin a process to repeal those credits in the annual technical tax correction legislation.
-Since then, five unused credits have been repealed.
+Since then, eight unused credits have been repealed.

-What is “tax credit carryforward” and how does it affect the state budget?
+What is “tax credit carryforward,” and how does it affect the state budget?

 Individuals and corporations can accumulate unused credits to use in the future, further threatening state revenues.

-For most tax credits, if taxpayers do not owe enough income tax to use the whole credit, they are allowed to save the unused portion of the credit and apply it against future tax liability.
 For instance, if a taxpayer owes $300 in taxes and has contributed $400 to the charitable organizations tax credit, the $100 unused portion of the credit can be carried forward and used on next year’s tax return.
 The number of years a tax credit can be carried forward ranges from 5 years to 15 years.

 Can the Arizona Legislation raise taxes or eliminate credits?

 Arizona’s constitution requires a supermajority (two-thirds) vote of both chambers of the legislature to raise revenue through increased taxes or to reduce or eliminate active tax credits, tax exemptions, or deductions, even when those tax giveaways are ineffective.
-Since this supermajority requirement was approved by Arizona voters in 1992 via Proposition 108, the legislature has rarely met the threshold.
-In contrast, tax cuts—which only need a simple majority vote to pass—have been enacted every year but one since 1992, shrinking state revenues by more than $7 billion when adjusted for inflation.